Juniper Springs

-Juniper Springs (referred to locally as "the Springs"), located in the Ocala National Forest east of Ocala, Florida, is a natural spring that forms the headwaters of Juniper Creek that winds its way to Lake George in the Saint Johns River.
+Juniper Springs (referred to locally as "the Springs"), located in the Ocala National Forest east of Ocala, Florida, is a natural spring that forms the headwaters of Juniper Creek which winds its way to Lake George in the Saint Johns River.
 It is one of the oldest and best known recreation areas.

 Description

 The Millhouse and waterwheel built by the CCC in 1935.

 The springs, set in a subtropical forest, are in an oval-shaped pool with limestone caves present on the bottom along with areas of sand and aquatic grasses.
 The pool is approximately 135 ft and 80 ft and surrounded by a basin of rock and concrete.
 Next to the pool is an old Civilian Conservation Corps mill house with a waterwheel that used to generate electricity from the spring’s flow for the campsite.
 Because the Juniper Springs spring-shed is largely within Ocala National Forest, the water isn’t affected by fertilizer and septic tanks, as are many of Florida's springs and rivers.
 Wildlife includes alligators, deer, raccoon, turtles, bobcats, otters, heron, and innumerable spiders.